 - Amos Glezer, born in Palestine in 1945.

 - Aharon Glezer, born in Palestine in 1946.

 - Bina Glezer, born in Israel in 1948, died on 26 December 2016.

 Rosa/Roza Glezer was born in Aniksht (Anykščiai) ~1909.
 She married Jacob Fisher, born in Trashkun in 1915.
 In 1941, Jacob and the couple's young child were killed in an aktion in the Kovno ghetto.
-Rosa survived as a forced laborer in Lithuania and later in Germany, where she met Chaim Golandski, born in 1887.
+Rosa survived as a forced laborer in Lithuania and later in Germany at Stutthof concentration camp, where she met Chaim Golandski, born in 1887.
 Chaim lost his first wife and four children in the Holocaust in Pinsk (then Poland, now Belarus).
 Rosa and Chaim married in Germany and went to Palestine in 1947.
 They had two children.
 Chaim died in 1986, and Rosa died in 1990, both in Israel.